 Weight and Portability Benefits

-- Compact Size: Easily packable to fit into tight spaces in your backpack.
+- Compact Size: They easily fit into tight spaces.

 Limitations in Holding Power